Antitrust's “State Action” Doctrine and the Policy of the Commerce Clause

 Act to enjoin enforcement of a California law requiring raisin pro-

-ducers to deliver over two-thirds of their crop to a committee that
+ducers to deliver over two-thirds of their cropto a committee that

-raisins so as to eliminate competition
+controlled the marketing of raisins soas to eliminate competition

 of